Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/README.md

 ### Download and import the Edge Identity extension
 {% hint style="info" %}
-The following instructions are for configuring an application with Edge Identity.
-If an application will include both Identity and Edge Identity extensions, follow the instructions outlined in the [FAQ](./edge-identity-faq#download-and-import-the-identity-and-edge-identity-extensions).
+The following instructions are for configuring an application using Adobe Experience Platform Edge mobile extensions.
+If an application will include both Edge Network and Adobe Solution extensions, both the Edge Identity and Identity extensions are required.
+Find more details in the [Frequently Asked Questions](./edge-identity-faq#download-and-import-the-identity-and-edge-identity-extensions) page.
 {% tabs %}

 {% tab title="Android" %}